FrankCCCCC/DL_DB_Quick_Note/paper_presentation/neural_kernel_without_tangent/neural_kernel.md

 - Provide a promising starting point for designing practical, high performance, domain specific kernel functions
 - Some notion of **compositionality and hierarchy** may be necessary to build kernel predictors that match the performance of neural networks
 - **NTKs** themselves may **not actually provide particularly useful guides** to the practice of kernel methods.
+- We may underscores the importance of proper preprocessing for kernel methods
+- There still performance gaps between kernel methods and neural networks and the reasons remain unknown.